grafana/agent/docs/sources/flow/reference/components/module.string.md

 `exports` | `map(any)` | The exports of the Module loader.

 `exports` exposes the `export` config block inside a module.
-It can be accessed from the parent river config via `module.string.LABEL.exports.EXPORT_LABEL
+It can be accessed from the parent config via `module.string.LABEL.exports.EXPORT_LABEL

 *TODO: Add link to export config-blocks page once merged*